dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Retrieve Users and Groups Information

-The following examples show how to retrive information about users and groups.
+The following examples show how to retrieve information about users and groups.

 #### Using the Command Line